 (B) Christmas Tree Stand.
 Roadside stands for the sale of Christmas trees may be allowed as a temporary, permitted use only on a vacant or partially vacant lot, or a lot in single unit use, in the AR, C1, C2, I1, O1, MXD, CTR, RB, R3, and B1 Zoning Districts regardless of whether or not agriculture and forestry operation are allowed uses in the district.

 Farm Market.
-A farm market, which is larger than a farm produce stand, may be approved subject to conditional use review by the Board of Adjustment under Section 5.7, site plan review by the Planning Commission under Section 5.6, and the following requirements:
+A farm market, which is larger than a farm produce stand, may be approved by the DRB subject to conditional use review under Section 5.7, site plan review under Section 5.6, and the following requirements:

 The farm market must be associated with a working truck farm of at least fifty (50) acres.